 Septic systems in Miami are commonly installed in rural and cottage areas.
 Waterfront properties often tend to be more of a challenge for septic installation due to the moist soil.
-Depending on the soil conditions, the system may not be as efficient in treating the wastewater and harmful bacteria may enter your system.
-It is imperative to know what you are doing when installing a septic system.
-If you have any doubts, call a licensed professional.

 A trip to the local municipal office needs to be made in order to acquire any permits and guidelines.
 This includes the proper size of tank which is determined by the number of persons in the household.
 If the municipal office is not able to help, measure the size for your property and then ask a home inspector.

 You must decide what type of tank you want.
 Concrete is the most common choice, but plastic tanks are now becoming more popular.
 Plastic tanks are more easily handled because they are lighter in weight and they do not break down over time as fast as concrete.